North Korea fires ICBM, splashes in Sea of Japan: Pentagon

-WASHINGTON/SEOUL-29 (Reuters) - North Korea fired a missile that landed close to Japan on Wednesday, the first test by Pyongyang since a missile fired over its neighbor in mid-September and the Pentagon said its initial assessment was that it was an intercontinental ballistic missile (ICBM).
+WASHINGTON/SEOUL-29 (Reuters) - North Korea launched a missile that landed close to Japan on Wednesday, the first since a missile fired over its neighbor in mid-September, and the Pentagon said its initial assessment was that Pyongyang had tested an intercontinental ballistic missile (ICBM).

-North Korea launched the missile a week after President Donald Trump put North Korea back on a U.S list of countries that Washington says support terrorism.
+North Korea fired the missile a week after U.S. President Donald Trump put North Korea back on a U.S list of countries that Washington says support terrorism.
 The designation allows the United States to impose more sanctions, although some experts said it risked inflaming tensions on the Korean Peninsula.

-The Pentagon said in its initial assessment that the missile was an ICBM launched from Sain Ni in North Korea and traveled about 1,000 km before splashing down in the Sea of Japan.
-It added that the missile did not pose a threat to the United States its territories or allies.
+Pentagon spokesman Col. Robert Manning said the Pentagon’s initial assessment was an ICBM launched from Sain Ni in North Korea and traveled about 1,000 km before splashing down in the Sea of Japan.
+The missile did not pose a threat to the United States its territories or allies, the Pentagon said.

 Japan’s government estimated that the missile flew for about 50 minutes and landed in the sea in Japan’s exclusive economic zone, Japanese broadcaster NHK said.
-An Aug.
-29 missile fired by North Korea that flew over Japan was airborne for 14 minutes.
+A North Korean missile on Aug.
+29 was airborne for 14 minutes over Japan.

-Minutes after the North fired the missile, South Korea’s military conducted a missile-firing test in response, the South Korean military added.
+Minutes after the North fired the missile, South Korea’s military conducted a missile-firing test in response, the South Korean military said.

-Leading Japanese newspaper Asahi Shimbun quoted an unidentified government official as saying the missile did not cross over Japan and it fell into the Sea of Japan or on the Korean peninsula.
+Japanese Defense Minister Itsunori Onodera said the missile reached an estimated altitude of 4,000 kilometres and broke up before landing in Japan’s exclusive economic zone.
+He said it was judged to be ICBM class given the missile’s lofted trajectory.

 Japanese public broadcaster NHK reported three projectiles were fired, the nearest landing 210 kilometres west of Japan’s northern mainland, suggesting the missile broke into pieces.

-The White House said U.S. President Donald Trump was briefed while the missile was still in the air.
+Japan’s Kyodo news agency, quoting the defense ministry, said there were no reports of any damage.

-The South Korean military said the missile flew to the east and the South Korean military was analyzing details of the launch with the United States.
+The White House said Trump was briefed while the missile was still in the air.

 U.S. stocks pared gains after reports of the missile launch.
 The S&P 500 index was up half a percent in midafternoon.